veggiemonk/awesome-docker/README.md

 * [Clair](https://github.com/coreos/clair) - Clair is an open source project for the static analysis of vulnerabilities in appc and docker containers.
 By [@coreos][CoreOS]
 * [docker-bench-security](https://github.com/docker/docker-bench-security) - script that checks for dozens of common best-practices around deploying Docker containers in production.
 By [@docker][docker]
 * [notary](https://github.com/docker/notary) - a server and a client for running and interacting with trusted collections.
 By [@docker][docker]
+* [oscap-docker](https://github.com/OpenSCAP/openscap) - OpenSCAP provides oscap-docker tool which is used to scan Docker containers and images.
+By RedHat
 * [Twistlock](https://www.twistlock.com/) $$$ - Twistlock Security Suite detects vulnerabilities, hardens container images, and enforces security policies across the lifecycle of applications.

 ## Serverless